 Whether or not you managed to fly into Northern Ireland early enough for sunset the night before, you’re going to want to be up bright and early on Saturday morning because there’s a full day of sightseeing ahead and you’re definitely going to want to beat the crowds to Northern Ireland’s most popular attraction – the Giant’s Causeway.

 The tour buses from Belfast begin arriving at the Giant’s Causeway just before 10am, so if you can arrive at least an hour or so before, you’ll find it much easier to take photos and appreciate the scenery.
-There are several good coastal hiking/walking trails that start from here, too, any of which I recommend taking after the crowds start showing up at the Causeway.
+There are several good coastal hiking/walking trails that start from here, too, any of which I recommend taking after the crowds start showing up.

 After seeing the Giant’s Causeway and working up your appetite hiking along the coast, it’s time to head to the town of Bushmills.
 A small village near the coast, Bushmills gets its name from the river that flows through it.
 Featuring a main street lined with shops and restaurants and a few scenic spots to check out near the watermill, Bushmills makes a perfect pit-stop for lunch.